 Since October 2015, I'm a PhD Student at the University of Nantes, under the direction of Yannick Prié and Julien Blanchard.
-I work with the DUKe (Data User Knowledge) team, within the LINA (Laboratoire Informatique Nantes Atlantique) laboratory.
+I work with the DUKe (Data User Knowledge) team, within the LS2N (Laboratoire des Sciences du Numérique de Nantes) laboratory.